Elthrai377/Elthrai377/README.md

 Soon-to-be Kubernetes & AI Engineer at Orange Wholesale.

-I enjoy taking part in new projects and working on new ideas, no matter how ambitious they may be!

 <!--
 **Elthrai377/Elthrai377** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.